-Operating leases are amortized over the lease term and included in costs and expenses in the condensed consolidated statement of operations and comprehensive loss.
-Variable lease costs are recognized in costs and expenses in the condensed consolidated statement of operations and comprehensive loss as incurred.
+Operating leases are amortized over the lease term and included in costs and expenses in the condensed consolidated statement of operations.
+Variable lease costs are recognized in costs and expenses in the condensed consolidated statement of operations as incurred.
 Variable lease costs may include costs such as common area maintenance, utilities, real estate taxes or other costs.
 Expenses related to short-term leases were not material for the periods presented.